Minejerik/omegaflightprotocol/PROTOCOL.md

 #### Basic behaviour
 The client needs to have a list of `flight blockers`, which are conditions that are currently not set correctly, which are blocking take off.
-This list needs to be maintained, and is required to make sure that every single thing is ready for flight.
-This is a REQUIRED piece of client behaviour, and in order to make sure that compatibility with all other Omegaflight servers is maintained, this must be added.
-TODO: added messages to share blockers w/ server.
-The server should be able to check this list of blockers, and if it does not make sense, as in, home is not set, but a blocker for a lack of home has not been added, the server should block flight, until a client sending a valid blocker list is connected.

 #### Basic Ideas
 All message-types are split into 3 seconds, common, from-client, and to-client.